hgohil2805/CTCI/README.md

 - Linkedlist random node
   Given a singly linked list, return a random node's value from the linked list.
 Each node must have the same probability of being chosen

+- Single Numbers 3
+  Given an array of numbers nums, in which exactly two elements appear only once and all the other elements appear exactly twice.
+Find the two elements that appear only once.